 So if the job descriptions are the same, how are nannies and au pairs different?
 I will break this down for you in four specific areas:

 - Communication/Cultural Differences

 - Commitment/Length of Stay

 There is a huge misconception that nannies are more expensive than au pairs and many families chose an au pair simply because of the perceived financial benefits.
 I too once thought nannies were more expensive than au pairs until I started to break down the costs and look into the actual fees associated with hiring a foreign caregiver.
 In fact, our nannies are actually less expensive than hiring an au pair.
-An average weekly cost of having a foreign au pair is $370 - $400.
-This includes the agency fees but does not include nanny travel, which can be in the thousands when hiring a nanny from overseas.
-After factoring in the average travel costs you’re looking at spending around $450/week for a beginner au pair.
+The total weekly cost of having a foreign au pair is $449 according to Aupair in America's website (https://www.aupairinamerica.com/fees/).

 Another factor to be aware of is that au pairs have restrictions on the number of hours they work each week.
 Your au pair can actually be removed from your home if you fail to fall within these guidelines (usually 40 hours per week).
 Nannies are “free agents” and can work as many hours as agreed to in the Work Agreement created for you by Your Child's Nanny.
 Au pairs may also require an education stipend and may be required to attend classes paid for by your family while in the US.